 While your dorm room is important, you’ll also be spending lots of time in the common areas of St. Paul's.

 The Watson's Student Centre is our dining and community area.
-A games room, television lounge and fireplace make this the place to hang out, and as of Fall 2017, a large new multipurpose area will also be available to students.
+A games room, television lounge and fireplace make this the place to hang out, and a large new multipurpose area is also available to students.